MicrosoftDocs/architecture-center/docs/example-scenario/ai/training-python-models-content.md

 ### Out-of-stock detection scenario

-This scenario tunes an object detection model deployed as a web service to help predict empty store shelf space.
-The model uses images of store shelves filled with products, and combines empty space predictions with other information sources, such as planograms and databases, to detect out of stock products.
+This scenario tunes an object detection model deployed as a web service to help detect out of stock products on store shelves.
+The model uses images of store shelves filled with products to predict empty spaces, and combines empty space predictions with other information sources, such as planograms and databases.
 This model uses a dataset distributed under the CC-BY 4.0 license and covers only empty space prediction.

 You can distribute hyperparameter tuning in neural networks by configuring multiple sets of hyperparameters, like number of hidden layers and learning rate, and running them on GPU-enabled compute clusters in parallel.
 For more information about state-of-the-art object detection algorithms, see [A Survey of Modern Deep Learning-based Object Detection Models](https://arxiv.org/abs/2104.11892).